 Sending Money from a Credit Card to a Bank Account

-Before you begin sending money with your credit card, it’s important to understand that these transfers are often treated as cash advances by financial institutions.
+Before you begin sending money with your credit card, it’s important to understand that these bank transfers are often treated as cash advances by financial institutions.

 For those new to this term, you can think of a cash advance as a short-term loan from your credit card company.